ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 `*Jolly: Nice.
 I'll take her*`

   What was she doing?
 She was a slavegirl that lived in Salvdonia?
 That didn't even make sense!
 It was of course, Jolly's doing, but it was still really weird.
-She had truly believed that she was a slave from Slavdonia.
+She had really believed what was going on had been real.

 `*Bosh: Whoa, what just happened?*`